gt-cs3220/gt-cs3220.github.io/project2.md

 verilog.
 The ISA is a subset of RISC-V ISA.
 We will use <a href="https://github.com/gt-cs3220/gt-cs3220.github.io/blob/master/project2_files/ece5745-tinyrv-isa.txt"> Tiny RISC-V version from Cornell </a>  In part-1, you only need to implement *addi, add, beq* instruction to pass all 5 test cases in test/part1/test[1-5].mem file. (a subset of TinyRV1).
 In part-2, you will add more instructions to test a subset of test suites.
 In part-3: you will complete TinyRV2 except CSR related instructions.
 You might add CSR instructions (CSRR, CSRW) in the later projects.
 In project #2, you can use a <a href="https://www.veripool.org/verilator/">  verilator </a>  which is a faster way to debug your code.
 Verilator is a tool to simulate verilog code w/o synthesization or w/o xilinix vivado tool.
 However, it follows the verilog behavior and it provides more useful warning/error messages.
 Most importantly, verilator is much faster to simulate than Xilinix vivado behavior simulation.
 In order to use verilator, you can install verilator in your machine or you can use the ICE cluster.
 We will go back to Vivado in project #3 to load the design into FPGA.
 In this design, you don't need to implement data forwarding in this part.

-Summary of instruction requirements:
+The starting PC address is 0x200.

 ## Part 1 : pass 5 test cases